aedalzotto/dividenconquer-bubblesort/README.md

 $ mpicc bubblesort.c -o bubblesort -std=c99 -O3 -DN=500000
 ```

 To compile in DEBUG mode, also define in compiler's command line.
-This will always
+The default
-run with array size of 40.
+array size for this mode is 40.
 ```
 $ mpicc bubblesort.c -o bubblesort_debug -std=c99 -O3 -DDEBUG=1
 ```